 Examples

 In this example, the message "My first WebSocket message" is sent to the "Simple Message" display page.
-The "Simple Message" display page is part of the "Simple Message" application of the same name.
-The message sending is triggered by a global timer in Intrexx.
-The execution time is set to every 10 seconds.
+The "Simple Message" display page is part of the "Simple Message" app of the same name.
+Message delivery is triggered by a global timer in Intrexx.
+The execution interval is set to every 10 seconds.
 The message is created in a WebSocket action and linked there to a topic from the "Simple Message" application.

-Note This example should help you to understand the basic functionality of WebSockets in Intrexx.
+Note: This example is intended to help you understand the basic functionality of WebSockets in Intrexx.

-It does not represent a real-life use case.
-Nonetheless, the configuration steps can be transferred one-to-one to real-life use cases.
+It does not represent a real-world use case.
+However, the setup steps can be applied in the same way to real-world use cases.

-The message is triggered by an internal event, a global timer in this case.
-The execution time is set to every 10 seconds.
-The global timer is the event source in the "Simple Message" example.
+The message is triggered by an internal event.
+This is a global timer.
+The execution interval is set to every 10 seconds.
+The Global Timer is the event source in the "Simple Message" example.

-1. Create element in which the messages are to be displayed.
+1. Create an element in which the messages are to be displayed.

 The "Simple Message" display page was created in the "Simple Message" application.

-A control element of the type "Static text" has been added to the display page to display the messages.
+A "Static Text" control was added to the display page to show the messages.

-2. Define the element in which the message is to be displayed.
+2. Define the element in which the message should be displayed.

 The JavaScript function looks like this: